 In 2007 I flew from Florida to New Hampshire to attend a CCAR five day Recovery Coach training.
 It opened my eyes and helped me to overcome my fears mentioned above.
 One of the outcomes also of my new found world views in the recovery of addiction was a newly found holistic approach through technology, the Biolounge by Biosound Technologies.
 Following are the results of my research conducted on the 24th and 25th of April, 2014 in South Florida.

-The use of biofeedback, therapeutic music, meditation and massage has long been used in the relief of stress and trauma.
+The use of biofeedback, therapeutic music, meditation and massage has long been used in the relief of stress and trauma, alongside options like weed ecig juice and other medical marijuana products.
 To give an example of this and to get a perspective on the above -mentioned combination of massage, biofeedback, therapeutic music, and meditation, I quickly did a review of literature on the history of these four treatment approaches.
 Needless to say there were many references so only one will be presented for each.

 Biofeedback history and the roots of self-regulation go as far back as 5,000 years – to the beginnings of meditation and various yoga techniques.
 While the word “biofeedback” wasn’t coined until 1969, the roots of biofeedback and self-regulation are much older.
 Yogis have been consciously controlling their autonomic nervous system (slowing down their heart rate, increasing body temperature, decreasing oxygen consumption) for thousands of years.
 This act of self-regulation of the autonomic nervous system was not believed to be possible in the West even as late as 1950’s.
 It can be said that biofeedback history began with the research of Edmund Jacobson who developed the progressive relaxation technique in the 1930’s and Johann Schultz who developed autogenic training.
 Both of these techniques are self-regulatory techniques and they served as the basis in research and discovery of biofeedback.
 Biofeedback is also nicknamed “Yoga of the West” or “Zen technology.”
 Biofeedback emerged in the 1960’s when several scientific, philosophical, and social movements were converging.
 Three key researchers are thought to be the “fathers” of biofeedback: Neal Miller, John Basmanjian, and Joe Kamiya.
 They all contributed to the development of a variety of biofeedback techniques.